-Manuele Gragnolati is Full Professor of Italian Literature at Sorbonne Université and Associate Director of the ICI Berlin, as well as Senior Research Fellow at Somerville College, Oxford.
-He studied classical philology, medieval studies, and Italian literature at the Universities of Pavia (BA and MA), Paris IV-Sorbonne (MA), and at Columbia University (PhD).
-Before joining the University of Paris-Sorbonne, he taught at Dartmouth College from 1999 to 2003 and from 2003 to 2015 at the University of Oxford, where he was Full Professor of Italian Literature.
-A major part of his research, including his monograph Experiencing the Afterlife, focuses on Dante and medieval literature and culture, especially on the significance of corporeality in thirteenth- and fourteenth-century eschatology.
-He is also interested in the concept of linguistic subjectivity from Dante’s Vita Nova to the present, in modern appropriations of medieval texts, and in feminist and queer theory.
-He has written a substantial commentary on Dante’s Rime and published essays on medieval and modern authors.
+Manuele Gragnolati is Full Professor of Medieval Italian Literature at Sorbonne Université, Associate Director of the ICI Berlin, and Senior Research Fellow at Somerville College, Oxford.
+He studied Classical Philology, Medieval Studies, and Italian Literature at the Universities of Pavia (BA and MA), Paris IV-Sorbonne (MA) and Columbia in NYC (PhD).
+Before joining Sorbonne Université, he taught at Dartmouth College from 1999 to 2003 and from 2003 to 2015 at the University of Oxford, where he was Full Professor of Italian Literature.

 Manuele Gragnolati enjoys studying and teaching literature for its critical potential to challenge normative ways of thinking and is particularly interested in texts that propose different figurations of reality, whether in the past or in the present.
-He believes in an interdisciplinary approach to culture and in collaborating with colleagues of different intellectual backgrounds.
-At the ICI Berlin, he has run several interdisciplinary projects on Dante, Elsa Morante, and Pier Paolo Pasolini, which have often resulted in collective volumes.
+He believes in an interdisciplinary approach to culture and in collaborating with colleagues with different intellectual histories and backgrounds.
+An example is the recent Oxford Handbook of Dante (2021), which he co-edited with Elena Lombardi and Francesca Southerden and which includes 45 essays by scholars from all over the world and offers an updated, transnational, and plural take on Dante’s oeuvre.
+At the ICI Berlin he has run several interdisciplinary projects on Dante, Elsa Morante, Pier Paolo Pasolini, and other topics which have often resulted in collective volumes.